extrange/personal-blog/docs/blog-posts/2021-04-22-calculating-return.md

 - does not require portfolio valuations at each calculation point

 https://oldschoolvalue-files.s3.amazonaws.com/premium/portfolio-performance-calculation-IB.pdf

+---
+Consider taking more information from the Endowus Portfolio page
+---

+## Modified Dietz Rate of Return

+## Simple Return

 ## Forex
 Forex can also erode one's gains.
 Take the following for example: (include forex example from Finance and Investing here)